cdktf/cdktf-provider-cloudflare/docs/list.go.md

 - *Type:* *string

-The type of items the list will contain. **Modifying this attribute will force creation of a new resource.**.
+The type of items the list will contain.

+Available values: `ip`, `redirect`, `hostname`, `asn`. **Modifying this attribute will force creation of a new resource.**

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.6.0/docs/resources/list#kind List#kind}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.7.0/docs/resources/list#kind List#kind}

 ---